danielrd6/ifscube/docs/intro.rst

 What is IFSCube?
 ====================

 IFSCube is a python package designed to perform analysis tasks in data cubes of integral field spectroscopy.
-It was originally intended to be used as part of your own scripts, hopefully making them a lot more concise, and saving you a lot of time.
+It was originally intended to be used as part of larger scripts, hopefully making them a lot more concise, and saving a lot of time.
 However, since everything you can do in a Python script can also be done using an interactive interpreter such as ipython, you can choose to perform your analysis on the fly.

 During development I found out that some tasks work better as executable programs that the user could call directly from the command line, with options being set by an ASCII configuration file.
-These tasks are the fitting of spectral features in 1D spectra and data cubes, the fitting of rotation models to velocity fields and the inspection of fit results, which are accomplished by the programs :program:`specfit`, :program:`cubefit`, :program:`fit_rotation` and :program:`fit_scrutinizer` respectively.
+These tasks are the fitting of spectral features in 1D spectra and data cubes, the fitting of rotation models to velocity fields and the inspection of fit results, which are accomplished by the programs :program:`specfit`, :program:
+`cubefit`, :program:`fit_rotation` and :program:`fit_scrutinizer`
+respectively.

 The preferred data format for IFSCube is the Flexible Image Transport System (FITS) standard.
 However, if you wish to use other formats or perform some preliminary processing of your data, it is enough to subclass the :class:`ifscube.datacube.Cube` or :class:`ifscube.onedspec.Spectrum` classes, substituting the :meth:`__init__` and :meth:`_load` methods.

-Acknowleging IFSCube
+Acknowledging IFSCube
 ====================

 If you use IFSCube in your research, and feel that it has contributed